-The analysis shown in Figure 6 illustrates why the benefit of confirmation drops off as the bias tends to the extreme: under extreme bias, the agent falls into a feedback loop whereby it confirms its false belief that the lower-valued bandit is in fact the best.
-Over multiple simulations, this radically increases the variance in performance and thus dampens overall average reward (see Figure 6c).
+The analysis shown in Fig. 6 illustrates why the benefit of confirmation drops off as the bias tends to the extreme - it is because under extreme bias, the agent falls into a feedback loop whereby it confirms its false belief that the lower-valued bandit is in fact the best.
+Over multiple simulations, this radically increases the variance in performance and thus dampens overall average reward (Fig. 6c).
 However, it is noteworthy that this calculation is made under the assumption that all trials are made with equivalent response times.
-In the wild, incorrect choices may be less pernicious if they are made rapidly, if biological agents ultimately seek to optimize their reward per unit time (or reward rate).
+In the wild, incorrect choices may be less pernicious if they are made rapidly, if biological agents ultimately seek to optimise their reward per unit time (or reward rate).

-Here, we relaxed this assumption and asked how the confirmatory bias affected overall reward rates, under the assumption that decisions are drawn to a close after a bounded accumulation process that is described by the drift-diffusion model This allows us to model not only the choice probabilities but also reaction times.
+Here, we relaxed this assumption and asked how the confirmatory bias affected overall reward rates, under the assumption that decisions are drawn to a close after a bounded accumulation process that is described by the drift-diffusion model.
+This allows us to model not only the choice probabilities but also reaction times.

-5.1 Methods of Simulations.
+Methods of simulations

 We simulated a reinforcement learning drift diffusion model (RLDDM) in which the drift rate was proportional to the difference in value estimates between the two bandits (Pedersen, Frank, & Biele, 2017), which in turn depends on the update policy (confirmatory, disconfirmatory, or neutral).
-At each trial, the relative evidence x in favor of one of the two options is integrated over time, discretized in finite time step i, until it reaches one of two thresholds at 0 and a, implying the selection of the favored option such that with x_0 , the initial evidence defined as $x_0 = \frac{a}{2}$, dt set to 0.001 and c to 0.1.
-The drift rate v_t is linearly defined from the difference in values such that
+At each trial, the relative evidence x in favour of one of the two options is integrated over time, discretized in finite time step i, until it reaches a threshold a, implying the selection of the favoured option such that:

-$$x{i+1} = x_i + v_t dt + c \sqrt{dt} \mathcal{N}(0, 1)$$ (5.1)
+$$x{i+1} = x_i + v_t dt + c \sqrt{dt} \mathcal{N}(0, 1)$$ (17)